antonkulaga/semweb/README.md

 NOTES: As lib is cross Scala/ScalaJS most of the code including tests is in shared folder.
 For cross scala/sclaajs testing u-test lib is used, for scala-only tests ScalaTest lib is used.

-WARNING: the lib is not well covered with tests, so if you want to change something seriously, ask first
+WARNING: test coverage is not full, most of the test runs for both scala and scalajs

 semweb packages: